Yevheniy83/Root/README.md

 * BID is used to transform the price into a binary code.
 You can also conduct transformation studies by ASK
 * The indicators are calculated in the conditions of a session change and are included in the function from the line 479
 * Expanding the collected data from vertical to horizontal position to facilitate analysis and writing to a binary file.Correction of the formation of a binary chain when the current session is closed and a new session is opened.Starting from the line 484 End of recording 691.
-The received data is recorded in 3 binary files string BodyHorizont_Bin.bin
+The received data is recorded in 3 binary files BodyHorizont_Bin.bin
 BodyHorizont_Price.bin
 BodyHorizont_Time.bin